ArcherHeffern/System-Creation/learning.md

 Learning is the easiest one to learn

 In the beginning, resources such as youtube, ChatGPT, and random articles will be helpful.
-Once you reach advanced material, they will become less useful or literally useless
+Once you reach more advanced material, or work at a company with in house tooling, these resources will become less useful or literally useless

 The best way to learn is by reading...